 These modules are aimed at health and social care practitioners working in any setting who want to advance their knowledge and skills in the area of dementia care in order to improve practice and maximise wellbeing of people living with dementia.
 The modules are suitable for any qualified health or social care practitioner or people with a moderate level of experience of working with people living with dementia.

 What will I learn?

-Increase knowledge and understanding of risk, safeguarding, accountability, duty of care and own role in promoting patient safety
+- in-depth understanding of risk, safeguarding, accountability and duty of care and your own role in promoting patient safety.

 How will I learn?